 LAW REVIEW ARTICLES

-Noblesse Oblige: Four Ways the "Top Five" Law Schools Can Improve Legal Education, 33 The U. of Toledo L. Rev. 85 (2001)
+Noblesse Oblige: Four Ways the "Top Five" Law Schools Can Improve Legal Education, 33 University of Toledo Law Review 85 (2001)

-The Personal Injury Exclusion: Congress Gets Physical But Leaves The Exclusion Emotionally Distressed, 76 Nebraska L. Rev. 51 (1997)
+The Personal Injury Exclusion: Congress Gets Physical But Leaves the Exclusion Emotionally Distressed, 76 Nebraska Law Review 51 (1997)